Isla de Lobos: Geography

 The island is an outcropping of rocks as a continuation of the Cuchilla Grande, in an area of the Atlantic Ocean immediately at the mouth (outer limit) of the estuary of Río de la Plata.
 Administratively, it falls under the jurisdiction of the department of Maldonado, although it constitutes a natural reserve.
 Somewhat to the northwest is the smaller Gorriti Island which is the secondmost southerly place in Uruguay.

 Isla de Lobos was exploited economically until 1992.
 Hunting the island's marine life was prohibited by law in 1991.

 Today it constitutes a nature reserve that is integrated into the "Coastal Islands National Park" administered by the Ministry of Livestock, Agriculture, and Fisheries.

-At 1250 meters (0,6 nmi) from the island is an uninhabited rock formation on which stands a votive chapel built in 1945 by German and Italian sailors fleeing Spain and surviving a disaster.
+At 1250 m from the island is an uninhabited rock formation on which stands a votive chapel built in 1945 by German and Italian sailors fleeing Spain and surviving a disaster.
 The chapel is dedicated to Our Lady of Storms (Nuestra Señora de las Tormentas - Finita Burrasca) and gives thanks for the storm that ended.
 Sailors called (as early as 1957) this rock by the name of Finita Burrasca to indicate that they found safe shelter here in case of storms.